jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentReclaimableoverflowof.md

     )
     : _currentTotalOverflowOf(_projectId, _terminal.decimals(), _terminal.currency());

-  // If there is no overflow, nothing is claimable. return
+  // If there is no overflow, nothing is reclaimable. return
     _currentOverflow == 0
       ?
 0